-Humshaugh Church of England Aided First School is a small rural school which aims to help children learn and grow in the context of a Christian Community.
-The school is situated in the village of Humshaugh and serves the parishes of Humshaugh and Wall.
-The school has very close links with the St. Peter's Parish Church and St. George's in Wall and we look forward to the regular visits from Revd.
-Sarah Lunn.
+Humshaugh Church of England Aided First School is a small rural school which aims to help children learn and grow in the context of a Christian community, and its whole ethos, vison and values are firmly rooted in the bible.

+The school is situated in the village of Humshaugh and serves the parishes of Humshaugh and Wall and we have very close links with St. Peter's Parish Church in Humshaugh and St. George's in Wall.